oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

     });
     res.json({todos});
 });
+// API endpoint end
 ```

-The above code snippet adds support for authentication and the API endpoint to get all the todo items.
+The above code adds support for authentication and the API endpoint to get all the todo items.

 4. Save all the changes.